- Conference Venue, Welcome Reception Hyatt Regency Century Plaza

 - Entertainment Feet First Entertainment

-- Farewell Gala Catering Wolfgang Puck Catering at Pacific Design Center
+- Farewell Gala Catering Wolfgang Puck Catering, Pacific Design Center

 - Farewell Gala Centerpieces Artful Baskets